About

 Since 2011 till 2014 gallery runs cycle titled ende neu – which was focusing on the critical analysis of contemporary art and the presentation of artists who propose new solutions.
 In this framework screenings, exhibitions and meetings have been organized.
 The program was run by Piotr Pękala.

-Since September 2013 Biała Gallery occupies a much larger exhibition space in the Centre for Culture in Lublin building, 12th Peowiaków Street.
+Since September 2013 Biała Gallery has occupied a significantly larger exhibition space following renovations at its home location building, the Centre for Culture in Lublin, at 12th Peowiaków Street.